hanabi/hanabi.github.io/docs/level-1.md

 ### Prompts > Finesses

 - *Prompts* always take precedence over *Finesses*.
-That means that something can only be a *Finesse* if it is impossible to be a *Prompt*.
+- That means that if Alice has to decide between:
+  1) playing a card in her hand with a red clue on it, and
+  2) blind-playing a potential red card from her *Finesse Position*
+- Then Alice should always do #1.

 <br />